khakhalin/notes/bibliographies/writing.md

 Subtopics:
 * [[zettelkasten]] - Luhmann's system of writing
 * [[JohnMcPhee]] - another cool and idiosyncratic system of writing
+* [[diataxis]] - supposely, an important mindset for writing technical documentation

 # Resources